 The kids want a pet for Christmas.
 They asked for a pony, and you settled on guinea pigs.
 I’ve already addressed why guinea pigs make awesome pets, so the only question left is what you need to take care of them.
 This is my ultimate new guinea pig supply list.
 Everything on this list is essential to guinea pig care and keeping.

 Make sure to purchase everything, and set it up, before bringing your pigs home.
-(Guinea pigs must be kept in same-sex pairs or groups.)
+(Guinea pigs must be kept in same-sex pairs or groups, and adult males may never accept a companion.)
 Your guinea pigs prefer to settle in their home, not their carrying case.

 I’ve seen so many questions about choosing the best “first pet” for a child.
 Lots of families have a “family dog” and “family cat,” but when we’re talking about a pet that your child will be personally responsible for, a guinea pig is my favorite pick.